 Do: Start Updating Aggregated Listings as early as possible

-For multi-location businesses, it’s much easier to work with data aggregators to update your listings across 100’s of directories.
+For multi-location businesses, it’s much easier to work with data aggregators to update your listings across hundreds of directories.
 As many of you know, this can take some time to update the citations on smaller directories sometimes 90-days or more.
-Because of this, we recommend to start updating the old listings as early as possible, even if it’s before the official launch of the rebrand.
-That way when it does become time to launch, claiming the Tier-1 listings will be much easier as the citations from smaller directories already match.
+Because of this, we recommend starting updating the old listings as early as possible, even if it’s before the official launch of the rebrand.
+That way, when it does become time to launch, claiming Tier-1 listings will be much easier as the citations from smaller directories already match.

 Don’t: Change the Phone Numbers

 If possible, do not change the phone numbers to the locations either.
-The most important part of a listing is NAP (name, address, phone number).
 Because the address on a listing will stay the same, keeping the phone number the same is another way to help Google and other online directories know that the business has not closed, only rebranded.
 Changing all the phone numbers while you update the listing information can cause chaos among listing directories as they wait for all the citations to match.

 Do: Get the Logins to Social Media Pages

 Gaining access to the previous brand’s social media accounts is beneficial in many ways.
 Much like a business listing, social media pages not only have citations for finding your business but they can help you rank higher in local searches as well.
 In addition to this, if your brand is in the restaurant or retail industry, the previous brand may have set up social accounts for each location.
 Acquiring the previous accounts can help you engage with those loyal fans and keep them in the loop with the rebrand.

 You also can’t be certain the old company will close down those old accounts and that could make your brand look bad when customers go there looking for help.